gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## replicate

-Create an array containing a value repeated the specified number of times
+Create a `ReadonlyArray` containing a value repeated the specified number of times.

 **Signature**